 The Association has entered into two leases under which the Association is the lessee.
-Specifically, the Association rents office space in Madison, Wisconsin.
+Specifically, the Association rents office space in Madison, Wisconsin and rents a copier machine.
 All leases have fixed rental payments.
+The copier machine lease ended in March 2023, and the office lease expires October 2029.
 The office lease payments increase annually at 2.50% of the base rental amount.
 The Association has elected the practical expedient not to separate lease and nonlease components for all of leases noted above.